A brief history of 3D printing in medicine

 These miniature livers aren’t yet ready for transplantation, but many experts believe that, as soon as we can successfully replicate human tissue via 3D printing, the path to creating fully-functioning human organs will be cleared — and medicine will be forever changed.

-The future of 3D printing in healthcare
+The future of medical 3D printing

 Primed for on-demand manufacturing, 3D printing allows medical researchers to create small volumes of parts for niche applications — and to pivot quickly when new needs arise, as in the case of the COVID-19 pandemic.